envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Remove duplicate code
+##### Have you removed duplicate code?

 Code duplication is one of the biggest enemies of maintainable software.
 When code is duplicated, changes need to be made in multiple places, increasing the chance of errors and making maintenance more difficult.

 **Reference**: